Maligayang Pasko! 13 Filipino Christmas Songs

 5. “Pasko Na Sinta Ko” (It’s Christmas Now, My Love) by Gary Valenciano

 Looking for something a little more romantic and sentimental this year?
-“Pasko Na Sinta Ko” is exactly what you need.
+The love song “Pasko Na Sinta Ko” is exactly what you need.
 This stunning number is about missing someone special on Christmas and hoping for their return.

 While it’s a little on the sad side, the original version by Gary Valenciano (included on our playlist) is still a gorgeous number and reminds us to cherish our loved ones this season.